 Want to see how HubSpot uses Facebook?
 Like our Facebook Page here.

-Editor's note: This post was originally published in 2010, and it's since been completely updated for accuracy and comprehensiveness.
+Editor's note: This post was originally published in October 2014 and has been updated for accuracy and comprehensiveness.